Azure-Samples/azure-search-multiple-regions/README.md

 To test the deployment, add a few items to the built-in sample ToDo database on Cosmos DB.
 Unlike the indexer-based approach,there is no minimum interval.
 You can check the indexes in both search services.
 You should see the same content in both.

-### Option 3: Use Traffic Manager
+### Option 3: Add Traffic Manager

 Use [Azure Traffic Manager](https://learn.microsoft.com/azure/traffic-manager/) to automatically fail over between search services if one of them encounters an issue.

-This option creates a traffic manager profile.
+This option creates a traffic manager profile for search services created using either option 1 or option 2.

 ![Traffic Manager Architecture](./media/TrafficManagerArchitecture.png)

-1. Create a new resource group in your Azure subscription.
+1. Get the resource group name for either option 1 or option 2.

 1. Navigate to the `bicep` directory in the sample.
 You'll use the search-trafficmanager Bicep and parameters file.
-Edit these files to change application attributes such as the primary or secondary regions it is deployed in.

-1. Run the following CLI command:
+1. Run the following CLI command, using the resource group from either option 1 or option 2.

    ```azurecli
    az deployment group create --resource-group <your-resource-group> --template-file search-trafficmanager.bicep --mode Incremental --parameters @search-trafficmanager.parameters.json
    ```

-Two instances of a search application are deployed behind a Traffic Manager Profile.
+Both search resources are deployed behind a Traffic Manager Profile.

+To test this scenario, add items to the built-in sample ToDo database on Cosmos DB.
+If you used option 1, the search index is populated and synchronized through indexers.
+For option 2, the search index is updated and synchronized using the change feed functions in Cosmos DB.

+Option 3 doesn't change the synchronization mechanism, but by incorporating Traffic Manager, you get earlier detection and redirection if the primary endpoint fails.

 ## Sample clean up